 A course about how computers and microprocessors work and how they are constructed.
 Topics include: computer construction of the PC from mother boards, hard drives, cases, video, sound, and memory modules.
-A+ topics will be studies in textbooks, labs, and in A+ practice tests.
+A topics will be studies in textbooks, labs, and in A practice tests.
 Microprocessor topics include: processors, programming, memory types and operation, interfacing, and computer arithmetic.
-Two hours lecture/discussion and two hours lab a week.
 Repeatable three times as technology changes.